sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

    ![](../media/lab1-8.png)

 1. You’ll see a summary of your selected options here.
 Have a look at them carefully, and if you think you’ve made a mistake at any of the earlier checkpoints, you can go back and fix it by clicking **< Previous**.
-Then, click **Install** button, once you’re satisfied with your selections at the “Confirmation” checkpoint.
+Then, click the **Install** button once you’re satisfied with your selections at the “Confirmation” checkpoint.

    ![](../media/lab1-9.png)

 1. The wizard will then begin installation.
-The time of install depends on your machine’s hardware configuration and what features you’ve selected to be installed.
+The time of installation depends on your machine’s hardware configuration and what features you’ve selected to be installed.
 Please make sure not to interrupt the installation.
 Once the installation is complete, click the **Close** button.

    >**Note:** The installation may take around 2-3 minutes to complete.

-1. On the **Server Manager** dashboard, you’ll should see a yellow triangle warning sign on the top right of the window near the menu bar.
+1. On the **Server Manager** dashboard, you should see a yellow triangle warning sign on the top right of the window near the menu bar.
 This sign appears only if Active Directory Domain Services was properly installed.

    ![](../media/lab1-10.png)
-1. Click on the warning sign and a dropdown list will show you the required actions termed **post-deployment configuration**.
+1. Click on the warning sign, and a dropdown list will show you the required actions termed **post-deployment configuration**.

 1. Look for the **Promote this server to a domain controller** option and click on it.